Rachel, Lady MacRobert: Marriage and family

-Rachel and MacRobert married on 7 July 1911 at a Quakers Meeting House in York.
+Rachel and MacRobert married on 7 July 1911 at a Quaker Meeting House in York.
 Neither of Rachel's parents attended the ceremony.
 Marriage did not prevent her continuing her studies as she attended the Imperial College in London.
 While there she undertook research into petrology and mineralogy in Scotland and Sweden, publishing papers on the subject in 1911.
 She further enhanced her education by attending the Christiania Mineralogisk Institutet, undertaking a post-graduate research course.
 Her husband devoted most of his time continuing to build his conglomerate in India but eventually Rachel would not live there and referred to it as "that nasty land".
 While she was in India she continued her geological research at the Kolar Gold Fields.
 She soon predominantly divided her time between her studies, European travel and managing the estate at Tarland in Aberdeenshire, which Sir Alexander had acquired in 1905 to complement the small farm he bought nearby in 1888.
 Rachel did reluctantly travel to India to attend ceremonial events like the Delhi Durbar in mid-December 1911.

 The couple had three children, all boys: Alasdair, the eldest was born on 11 July 1912; Roderic on 8 May 1915; and the youngest, Iain, on 19 April 1917.
 The birth of the children did not curtail Sir Alexander's commitment and time spent in India resulting in Rachel being left to care for the children alone.
 Despite this, she managed to continue her scientific investigations undertaking research at the Eildon Hills in the Scottish borders which was published in 1914.

 Rachel's mother was a strong proponent of women's rights and the suffragette movement, an advocacy Rachel shared.
 Invitations to garden parties in support of the National Union of Women Workers, or the National Council of Women of Great Britain as it is now known, were readily accepted and Rachel hosted luncheon parties for suffragette coordinators.
 When suffragettes were involved in violent protests in Aberdeen during 1913 against the conditions imposed on women Rachel justified actions like explosives being thrown by stating: "Girls have no sort of life under present social conditions and the wickedness of men at large".